What Is an AAAA Record

 Why IPv6 Matters

-- Growing adoption - Major ISPs and mobile networks now default to IPv6
+- Growing adoption - Major ISPs and mobile networks now default to IPv6.
+Google's statistics show over 45% of traffic reaching their services over IPv6, and that number continues to climb.

-- Future-proofing - Ensures your services remain accessible as IPv6 adoption grows
+- Future-proofing - Ensures your services remain accessible as IPv6 adoption grows.
+Many new networks are IPv6-only with NAT64 for legacy IPv4 access.

 Common Use Cases